haijin-development/php-specs/README.md

 The second one is the `$this->assert_with($closure)` closure.
 This closure is evaluated to evaluate a possitive expectation on a value.

 The third one is the `$this->negate_with($closure)` closure.
-This closure is evaluated to evaluate a nagated expectation on a value.
+This closure is evaluated to evaluate a negated expectation on a value.

 The fourth one is the `$this->after($closure)` closure.
-This closure is evaluated after the expectation is run, even when an Expectation_Failure was raise.
+This closure is evaluated after the expectation is run, even when an Expectation_Failure was raised.
 This closure is optional but it can be used to release resources allocated during the evaluation of the previous closures.

 <a name="c-2-6-2"></a>
 #### Getting the value being validated